lopez-monroy/FeatureSpaceTree/README.txt

         Department of Computer Science,
         Instituto Nacional de Astrofísica, Óptica y Electrónica

-Copyright (C) 2011-2012 FeatureSpaceTree Project
+Copyright (C) 2011-2013 FeatureSpaceTree Project
 For license information, see LICENSE.txt

 Welcome to FeatureSpaceTree,

-I created FeatureSpaceTree because I wanted an easy way to perform text-preprocessing in text-classification tasks.
+I created FeatureSpaceTree because I wanted an easy way to perform text-preprocessing in text-classification or others specific tasks related to machine learning and text-mining.

 FeatureSpaceTree is a framework for scientists and students of computer science that facilitates the textual-feature-extraction and representation of documents.